rusini/manool/README.md

   * the program logic itself still looks confusing and complex.

   This happens because paying attention to those details would imply an undue cognitive burden at the early stage of development.
-And unlike your managers you already knew that: a major rewrite is unavoidable, now in a "real" implementation-level language -- does this sound familiar?
+And unlike your managers you already knew that: a major rewrite is unavoidable, now in a "real" implementation-level language -- sounds familiar?

 While MANOOL is a general-purpose programming language, it is specifically designed to solve the above problem.
 It may also help you to come to a working prototype faster and then gradually refactor your code up to a production-quality state instead of rewriting the code entirely from scratch.